Under 15s, 14s, 13s, 12s, 11s, 10s, 9s, 8s

 I have loved being a part of PPFC.
 It’s a great club, committed to providing a safe, fun and stimulating environment for kids to exercise and develop their footballing and social skills.
 And the family feel amongst the players, the coaches and the support team makes it just that little bit more special.
 Knowing how much the players look forward to Sunday mornings, and how much I do too, makes it all worthwhile.

 As a Spurs fan, my only complaint would be the choice of red as the primary club colour.
-But with Kirt, a massive Arsenal fan and John, a committed United man, founding and running the show, what chance did we have?
+But with Kirt, a massive Arsenal fan, founding and running the show, what chance did we have?

 They say those that can’t do, teach… Yet, all the coaches at PPFC still play footy for fun and then some!
 It’s that passion for the beautiful game and its ability to bring us all together – the world over – that is deep in the DNA of the club.
 Watching my son develop his skills, make new friends and have a blast each week, whatever the weather, has been a revelation.
 It’s why I relished the opportunity to do my FA Level 1 coach training and become part of a team that aims to give boys and girls in our community the chance to build their confidence through teamwork, be creative with their skills on the pitch and have a lot of fun.

 I’m really looking forward to working with Kirt and the coaches building a new U13s team for next season and believe my energy, enthusiasm and love for the game will inspire them to be the best they can be and keep coming back each week.
 “Who are we?
 Priory Park FC!”

 Christie: Head Coach U13s